wearefuturegov/london-coronavirus-response-microsite/_posts/2020-03-26-localgov-directory-for-coronavirus-support.markdown

 To respond we need not only to stand up our core emergency planning, but develop new approaches that respond to challenges that are unique to this crisis in form or scale.

-As local authorities and health organisations respond, we’re recognizing that we have to go beyond our current service delivery remit, with a growing need to pivot resources and respond quickly.
+As local authorities and health organisations respond, we’re recognising that we have to go beyond our current service delivery remit, with a growing need to pivot resources and respond quickly.
 How do we deliver on core emergency planning while also developing new approaches that respond to unique challenges in form and scale?

 > “Everything we do before a pandemic will seem alarmist.
 Everything we do after will seem inadequate” - Mike Leavitt, Former Secretary, Department of Health and Human Services